StyraInc/das-opa-samples/kong-mesh/counter-demo/README.md

 While combining `allow` and `deny` rules in a policy is possible with DAS and OPA, a more realistic/idiomatic Rego policy would implement a secure "deny by default" approach with explicit allow rules.

-With Rego we can also implement any kind of authorization model including RBAC, ABAC, and more.
-A popular approach to ABAC policies for web applications is to check attributes (or claims) in a JSON Web Token.
+With Rego we can also implement any kind of authorization model including [RBAC](https://www.openpolicyagent.org/docs/latest/comparison-to-other-systems/#role-based-access-control-rbac), [ABAC](https://www.openpolicyagent.org/docs/latest/comparison-to-other-systems/#attribute-based-access-control-abac), and more.
+A popular approach to ABAC policies for web applications is to check attributes (or claims) in a JSON Web Token ([JWT](https://www.openpolicyagent.org/docs/latest/faq/#json-web-tokens-jwts)).

 Let’s create a final policy with the following rules:
 * Deny all requests by default